microsoft/iot-curriculum/labs/ai-edge/tinyML/README.md

 ## Understanding the micro_speech code

-Before running this example, it will help to understand what each file of the code is doing.

-## micro_speech
-(explanations still in process)
+To understand the micro_speech code, refer to the descriptions found in "micro_speech_explanations.md" and "support_libraries_explanations.md"

 ## Build, load, then run the example